atp-dotcom/DSEintro/README.md

 ### Fairness in AI

-This folder contains the assignment files for Homework 6 - Fairness in AI.
+This folder contains the assignment files for the assignment Fairness in AI.